Quadruple and quintuple innovation helix framework: Quadruple and quintuple helix and policy making

 The quadruple helix has been applied to European Union-sponsored projects and policies, including the EU-MACS (EUropean MArket for Climate Services) project, a follow-up project of the European Research and Innovation Roadmap for Climate Services, and the European Commission's Open Innovation 2.0 (OI2) policy for a digital single market that supports open innovation.

 Quadruple and quintuple helix in academic research

 The quadruple helix has implications for smart co-evolution of regional innovation and institutional arrangements, i.e., regional innovation systems.
 The quintuple helix has been applied to the quality of democracy, including in innovation systems; international cooperation; forest-based bioeconomies; the Russian Arctic zone energy shelf; regional ecosystems; smart specialization and living labs; climate change, and sustainable development, as well as to innovation diplomacy, a quintuple-helix based extension of science diplomacy.

 Criticism of the concept

 How to define the new sectors of the public and the environment with regard to the standard triple helix model of innovation has been debated, and some researchers see them as additional sectors while others see them as different types of overarching sectors which contain the previous sectors.
+Beyond debates about how to define additional helices, some scholars argue that quadruple-helix variants can be challenging to operationalize consistently in empirical research.
+Role-based approaches in innovation ecosystem research therefore emphasize mapping actors by the functions they perform (e.g., connecting and convening/facilitating) rather than by sector categories alone.
+Such function-based perspectives can also account for the fact that the same organization may span multiple helices and shift roles as coordination needs change across an ecosystem’s development stages.

+Longitudinal work on network orchestration similarly finds that orchestrators adapt their roles over time in response to changing environments and lifecycle needs.